Hemp is one of the least understood gifts to humanity and the Earth.

 Hemp Oil is a better balanced oil for long term use according to leading experts in the field such as Udo Erasmus (Fats that Heal Fats that Kill Udo Erasmus c 1993 Hemp Seed: Nature’s Superfood).
 Hemp Oil also contains GLA, phytosterols, and antioxidants like vitamin E complex, protein and trace minerals not found in flax.
 Hemp Oil is considered to be a more stable oil and a tastier oil than flax that can be used in a variety of recipes from salad dressings to baked goods.

-Yes, 100% of Planet Hemp Hemp Oil, Hemp Nuts, and Hemp Protein, used in all our foods, are cold-processed from non-sterilized, raw, “live” hemp seeds.
-Planet Hemp is committed to bringing enzyme-rich hemp foods to your table.
+Yes, 100% of Sacred Superfood Hemp Seeds and Hemp Protein, are cold-processed from non-sterilized, raw, “live” hemp seeds.
+Sacred Superfood is committed to bringing enzyme-rich hemp foods to your table.

-How should I store my Hemp Protein, Hemp Oil, and Hemp Nuts?
+How should I store my Sacred Superfood Hemp Protein and Hemp Seeds?

 Once our products are opened, we recommend that they be stored in the refrigerator.
 Prior to opening, a cool cupboard is sufficient for storage.